-The stereotype of a caregiver in the Northshore or Chicagoland area is a middle-aged woman that helps take care of her parents; however this is far from the truth.
+The stereotype of a caregiver on the North and Near North Sides of Chicago is a middle-aged woman that helps take care of her parents; however this is far from the truth.
 Millions of adults in the United States that consider themselves as family caregivers are both men and women, are different ages, have different lifestyles, and different backgrounds.

 Something for Everyone